xuankimtran/docs-1/pages/katalon-studio/docs/time-capsule.md

 > Only applicable to Web UI testing on **Chrome** browser.

-This document shows you how to turn on/ off the Time Capsule, and how to trigger the "Time Capsule" when a test case or a test suite fails in the following usage examples.
+This document shows you how to turn on/ off the Time Capsule and how to trigger the "Time Capsule" when a test case or a test suite fails in the following usage examples.

 ### Turn on/ off Time Capsule